The Victorian Electoral Commission (VEC) has reviewed the electoral structure for Boroondara.

-The VEC review will consider:
+The VEC review considered:

 - whether Boroondara has the appropriate number of councillors